 This becomes a problem when people leave feedback on sites you don’t control.
 If customers suspect review gating, they might accuse you.
 Then, you will need an entirely different public relations strategy.

-Some sites accept requests to remove reviews but not all.
+Some sites accept requests to remove reviews, but not all.
 If consumers see negative reviews on public sites and positive reviews on your site, it confirms review gating.
 Trust is broken.

 Google and Yelp have officially banned review gating.
 If you get caught, they might remove your company page entirely.